Girls in Tech: History

-In February 2007, Gascoigne Launched Girls in Tech in San Francisco after noticing she was one of the only females at her tech company.
+Adriana Gascoigne launched Girls in Tech in San Francisco in February 2007 after noticing she was one of the only females at her tech company.

 In July 2008, the second chapter of Girls in Tech launched in Los Angeles.

-In December 2008, Girls in Tech New York launched.
+The same year, Girls in Tech New York launched in December.

-In January 2009, the first international chapter of Girls in Tech launched in London simultaneously with new chapters in Austin, Boston, and Portland.
+The first international chapter of Girls in Tech was launched in London in 2009, along with new chapters in Austin, Boston, and Portland.

-In April 2015, at a Girls in Tech conference in Phoenix, Tania Katan introduced "It Was Never a Dress", that re-imagined the generic symbol for a woman on bathroom signs as wearing a cape instead of a dress.
+In April 2015, at a Girls in Tech conference in Phoenix, Tania Katan introduced "It Was Never a Dress," which reimagined the generic symbol for a woman on bathroom signs as wearing a cape instead of a dress.

-As of July 2015, there were 47 chapters around the world.
+In July 2015, there were 47 chapters worldwide.

 In January 2016, ESPN Women partnered with Girls in Tech for a Hackathon ahead of the Super Bowl.

-In May 2016, Girls in Tech partnered with Traction Labs to offer free San Francisco office space to women and minority entrepreneurs.
+In May 2016, Girls in Tech partnered with Traction Labs to offer free office space in San Francisco to women and minority entrepreneurs.

-In 2022 they moved their headquarters to Nashville from San Francisco.
+In 2022, the organization moved its headquarters from San Francisco to Nashville.

-On July 8, 2024, Girls in Tech announced on X that the organization was closing.
+On July 8, 2024, Girls in Tech announced the organization was closing due to lack of funding.